Loading...

 Darwin's highset construction — homes elevated on stumps or concrete piers — is a defining feature of the local water damage profile.
 Floodwater under the house affects the subfloor, electrical systems, and plumbing in ways that are invisible from inside the property.
 Moisture trapped in subfloor timbers and bearer systems can cause significant structural degradation if not extracted and dried within the first 24–48 hours.

 The NT is currently in the watch zone for TC Maila's outer rain bands.
-Darwin NRPG contractors are pre-positioned for 60-minute post-clearance response.
+Darwin NRPG contractors are pre-positioned for priority post-clearance response.
 Post-cyclone water intrusion is the primary water damage scenario for Darwin — and it follows a specific pattern that differs from standard flood events.

 TC Tracy (1974) established Darwin's current cyclone-code building standard — but many pre-1975 structures remain in the inner suburbs and are built to a lower standard.
 These properties are disproportionately exposed to wind-driven rain ingress when cyclone conditions weaken roof sheeting, compromise window seals, or breach external wall cladding.
 This type of water intrusion is covered under cyclone provisions in most insurance policies — not flood provisions — and must be correctly classified when lodging your claim.